eellak/fossbot-web-simulator/godot/README.md

 * Ground Sensor id are "hardcoded" in godot and set according to the yaml file of fossbot simulation in vrep.
 * Camera sensors (ground + light) positions and rotations should be changed inside of godot (so they update with robot).
 * Wait time (that you send in godot) should be in seconds.
+* For the soundfx to work, user has to click on the simulator gui (if use has chosen to play a soundfx).